albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

 " The only way to confirm the absence of a transaction is to be aware of all transactions.
 In the mint based model, the mint was aware of all transactions and decided which arrived first.
 To accomplish this without a trusted party, transactions must be publicly announced, and we need a system for participants to agree on a single history of the order in which they were received."

-In the above sentence, there is the "mint model".
-A mint model is also mentioned in the paper, which is the trusted central authority that checks every transaction for double spending.
+In the above sentence, there is the "mint model", which is the trusted central authority that checks every transaction for double spending.
+For example a bank, however, we would like a decentralised payment system, therefore to remove the bank/trusted party, we use blockchain that has information of all previous transactions

 Therefore if a block is timestamped, it means the data must have existed at the time.
 Each timestamp includes the previous timestamp in its hash, forming a chain, with each additional timestamp reinforcing the ones before it.